 Children have access to both inside and outside areas across the day; this has a positive effect on the children's development.
 The Foundation Stage has its own outdoor classroom area as well as access to the school's grounds, garden, playgrounds and field.
-We are currently undergoing training to become a forest school as well and reception children will be fully incorporated into this provision.
+We are a forest schools and reception children will be fully incorporated into this provision.
 Being outdoors offers opportunities for doing things in different ways and in different scales than when indoors.
 The children can explore, use their senses and be physically active and exuberant.
 All areas of the curriculum can be explored outside.